vortex-hue/alx-low_level_programming/0x09-static_libraries/README.md

 unsigned int _strspn(char *s, char *accept);
 char *_strpbrk(char *s, char *accept);
 char *_strstr(char *haystack, char *needle);
-If you haven’t coded all of the above functions create empty ones with the right prototype.
-Don’t forget to push your main.h file to your repository.
-It should at least contain all the prototypes of the above functions.

 1. Without libraries what have we?
 We have no past and no future Create a script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory.